Home / Information tab

 Driving on one-way roads with different numbers of marked and unmarked lanes

-Crossing junctions controlled by signs defining priority (A-7, B-20, D- 1 signs and combined with T-6a i T-6c plates) defined in regulations on signs and traffic signals
+Crossing junctions controlled by signs defining priority (A-7, B-20, D-1 signs and combined with T-6a and T-6c plates) defined in regulations on signs and traffic signals

 Crossing junctions with traffic lights